Exploring Galway’s Past: A Journey Along the River Corrib

 JOURNAL

-Drawn by the allure of a leisurely cruise, I set sail from Galway to explore the Aran Islands and Cliffs of Moher.
-Join me as I recount a day filled with breathtaking views, timeless charm, and the joy of slow travel.
+Drawn by the allure of Connemara’s rugged beauty, I embarked on a guided tour that promised to reveal the secrets of this mystical land.
+Join me as I recount a journey filled with breathtaking landscapes, rich history, and the timeless charm of slow travel.

 Lydia Beaumont